GAO-UNO/cve/README.md

 # cve
-##Some minor exploit mining attempts
+Some minor exploit mining attempts.
-###Mainly focused on SQL injection and file upload.
+Mainly focused on SQL injection 、XSS and file upload.